Spooner8/express-logger/README.md

 # 🚀 Express Logger

-Express Logger is a lightweight and efficient logging middleware for Express.js applications.
+Express Logger is a lightweight and efficient logging service for Express.js applications.
 It provides structured logging for HTTP requests and other application events, making it easier to debug and monitor your application.

 ## ✨ Features